WeeLonelySoul/Felix-The-resource-daemon/README.md

 # Felix-The-resource-daemon

-Felix beta version is now out!<br />
+Felix The Bandwidth update is now out!<br />
-Download the Felix folder and run the `setup.py` to install him!<br />
+Download the new `Felix2.0` from the felix folder now!!<br />
-There is a known issue, so before installing scroll down to the bottom of this page and read it<br />
+The bandwidth update adds a couple more features, all of them are bandwidth releated<br />
+Also removing a couple of things, that are not necessary anymore or just doesn't fit the theme that I want Felix to go towards.</br>

+## Important Update!
+* Disabling the `Update feature` for now, doesn't seem to be ready for a use yet.

 # Backstory to the creation of Felix